-Support for commands acting on message data is an implementation task left to the JavaMail client.
-JavaMail and JAC APIs intend for this support to be provided by a JAF-Aware JavaBean.
+Support for commands acting on message data is an implementation task left to the client.
+JavaMail and JAF APIs intend for this support to be provided by a JAF-Aware JavaBean.
 Almost all data will require edit and view support.

-Currently, the JavaMail API does not provide view support.
-The JAF API does provide two very simple JAF-aware viewer beans: A Text Viewer and Image Viewer.
-These beans handle data where content-type has been set to MIME text/plain or Image.
+Currently, the JavaMail API does not provide viewer JavaBeans.
+The JAF does provide two very simple JAF-aware viewer beans: A Text Viewer and Image Viewer.
+These beans handle data where content-type has been set to text/plain or image/gif.

-Developers writing a graphic-based JavaMail client will need to write additional viewers which support some of the basic content types-- specifically message/rfc822, multipart/mixed, and text/plain.
+Developers writing a JavaMail client need to write additional viewers that support some of the basic content types-- specifically message/rfc822, multipart/mixed, and text/plain.
 These are the usual content-types encountered when displaying a Message, and they provide the look and feel of the application.

-Content developers providing additional data types should refer to the JAF specification, which discusses how to create DataContentHandlers and Beans that operate on those contents.
+Content developers providing additional data types should refer to the JAF specification, that discusses how to create DataContentHandlers and Beans that operate on those contents.